allexradu/Google_Bot/README.md

-# Google_Bot
+# Google Bot for eCommerce by Allex Radu
-Google Bot for eCommerce
+Google Bot for eCommerce by Allex Radu:

 This bot allows you to quickly download product images from your online shop using Google Image Search.